Temporary Protected Status Designated Country: Sudan

-If you are filing for re-registration or filing an intial application, please follow instructions below.
+If you are filing for re-registration or filing a late initial application, please follow instructions below.
 E-filing is not currently available for TPS for Sudan.
 You must send your TPS package by mail or courier to the appropriate address in the table below:

-For more information on TPS eligibility requirements, what to file, and step by step instructions on submitting a re-registration or initial TPS application package go the TPS Web page.
+For more information on TPS eligibility requirements, what to file, and step-by-step instructions go to the TPS Web page

 Other USCIS Links